AdguardTeam/AdGuardHome/scripts/README.md

 Optional environment:
  *  `EXIT_ON_ERROR`: if set to `0`, don't exit the script after the first encountered error.
 The default value is `1`.
- *  `GO`: set an alternarive name for the Go compiler.
+ *  `GO`: set an alternative name for the Go compiler.
  *  `VERBOSE`: verbosity level.  `1` shows every command that is run.  `2` also shows subcommands.
 The default value is `0`, don't be verbose.

  ###  `go-test.sh`: Run Backend Tests

 Optional environment:
- *  `GO`: set an alternarive name for the Go compiler.
+ *  `GO`: set an alternative name for the Go compiler.
  *  `RACE`: set to `0` to not use the Go race detector.
 The default value is `1`, use the race detector.
  *  `TIMEOUT_FLAGS`: set timeout flags for tests.
 The default value is